-Standard 10: New additions and adjacent or related new construction will be undertaken in such a manner that, if removed in the future, the essential form and integrity of the historic property and its environment will not be impaired.
+New additions and adjacent or related new construction will be undertaken in such a manner that, if removed in the future, the essential form and integrity of the historic property and its environment will not be impaired.

-The proposed additions and alternations will not remove significant historic fabric, and have been designed to be unobtrusive to the architectural character of the building and district in conformance with Secretary's Standards.
-While unlikely, if removed in the future, the proposed alterations at the roof, the primary and secondary facades, including the new adjacent tower, will not have an impact on the physical integrity or significance of the Aronson Building or the district in conformance with Standard 10 of the Secretary's Standards.
+The proposed additions new tower construction and alterations to the Aronson Building will not remove significant historic fabric, and have been designed to be unobtrusive to the architectural character of the Aronson Building building and District in conformance with Secretary's Standards.
+While unlikely, if removed in the future, the proposed alterations at the roof, the primary and secondary facades, including and the new adjacent tower, would not have an impact on the physical integrity or significance of the Aronson Building or the District in conformance with Standard 10 of the Secretary's Standards.